vivekcoh/scripts/python/obfuscateLogs/README.md

 ## Parameters

 * -l, --logpath: path of folder containing logs (Required)
+* -f, --freespacemultiplier: (optional) multiple of free space required for logpath (defailt is 3)
-* -p, --parallel: Launch parallel tasks for concurrent file processing (Optional)
+* -p, --parallel: (optional) Launch parallel tasks for concurrent file processing
-* -w, --workers: No. of concurrent processes to run if parallel processinf is selected.
-If it is not provided with '-p' argument then it will default to the number of processors on the machine.
-(Optional)
+* -w, --workers: (optional) No. of concurrent processes to run if parallel processing is selected.
+If it is not provided with '-p' argument then it will default to the number of processors on the machine